-With almost 50 years of impacting healthcare around the world, the Andrews University Department of Nursing continues with stellar preparation of nurses at both undergraduate and graduate levels.
+With almost 50 years of impacting healthcare around the world, the Andrews University School of Nursing continues with stellar preparation of nurses at both undergraduate and graduate levels.

 The conceptual framework upon which all curricula are based is “Restoration to the Image of God”.

-Our department offers the DNP program to address the ever changing needs of our society.
+Our school offers the DNP program to address the ever changing needs of our society.
 The program has three tracks:

 BSN-DNP is the option for nurses with a bachelor's degree in nursing who want to be an advanced practice nurse.
 This clinical doctorate option is 65 credits.